-- Supports the work of the XSJN volunteers and coordinates our volunteers' rosters (where applicable). - Liaises with our Coordinators to provide two-way communication about our volunteers' experiences.
+- Supports the work of the XSJN volunteers and coordinates the volunteers' rosters (where applicable). - Liaises with the XSJN Coordinator to provide two-way communication about our volunteers' experiences. - Liaises with the agency coordinator to communicate information to the volunteers and promote any training opportunities or events etc. offered by the agency.